 Region: Gogaji ki Khejadi, Barmer, Rajasthan, India

 Typecraft is not just about the Design of Fonts.
-Community building is a vital aspect of Typecraft.
+Community building and knowledge is a vital aspect of Typecraft.

 Typecraft Design Methodology Workshop